 - Impaired liver function

-- Gasping for air or a choking sensation upon awakening from sleep.
+- Gasping for air or a choking sensation when awakening from sleep

 As with many sleep disorders, a high BMI is a considerable risk factor, so be sure to talk to your OB/GYN about healthy weight management.